Colleges by Location

 Student Population Diversity

-When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
+In order to enhance a sense of inclusion and belonging among its students, higher education is dedicated to increasing student diversity.
 In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
-Find out more about different ethnic groups you can meet at Community College of Denver.
+Discover more about the many ethnic communities that go to this school.

 In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 345, and the number of Afro-American students was 708.
-2,056 undergraduate students at this school declared as Hispanic/Latino and 255 as multirace.
-The school also had 11 students who identified as Native Hawaiian or other Pacific Islander, and 55 American Indian or Alaska Native students.
+2,056 undergrads at this school declared as Hispanic/Latino and 255 identified with more than one race.
+The school also had 11 students who declared as Native Hawaiian or other Pacific Islander, as well as 55 American Indian or Alaska Native students.
 There were also 115 students whose ethnicity is unknown.

 Cost